openvinotoolkit/openvino/docs/OV_Runtime_UG/model_representation.md

 Operation set `opsetX` integrates a list of pre-compiled operations that work for this purpose.
 In other words, `opsetX` defines a set of operations for building a graph.

-For a complete list of operation sets supported by OpenVINO, see [Available Operations Sets](../ops/opset.md).
+For a complete list of operation sets supported in OpenVINO™ toolkit, see [Available Operations Sets](../ops/opset.md).

 To add suport of custom operations, see the [Add Custom OpenVINO Operations](../OV_Runtime_UG/Extensibility_DG/Intro.md) document.